flagbit/applicant-frontend-junior/README.md

 ## Task

-Write a simple "widget" that uses JavaScript to request data from an external weather API, and visualize them inside the Browser.
+Write a simple "widget" that uses JavaScript to request data from an external weather API, and visualize it inside the Browser.
 Do NOT use a framework or library for this!

+### Requirements

 1. Get the location of the user
 2. Get the weather data for the location of the user